If you want to relax, have fun learning and be fascinated alongside your kids, take advantage of the list below.

 Maritime Museum

-Situated in a medieval ship making yard, the immense building on its own is worth a look.
 Telling the history of sea life and the development of boats, it has enough models (including a life-size galleon replica) and scenes to keep the younger ones occupied.
 For a little extra cash, you can include a tour of the Saint Eulalia schooner.
-Afterwards, grab a coffee at their beautiful outdoor garden terrace.
-Under 6: free entrance.
-Visit website

 Museu Blau (Natural History Museum)

-Located by the beach in the newly developed Forum area, cycling to get there might be a great family activity.
 Permanent and visiting exhibitions are housed in this fabulous new modern building of over 500m2.
 There are installations showing the development of our planet, sound effects and a special area dedicated to children under 7 years old.
-If you biked it there, maybe a beach visit to Poble Nou on the way back to the centre would make a great half-day itinerary.
-Under 16: free entrance.
-Visit website

 Wax Museum

-A classic activity for kids which includes models of famous historical figures to film stars.
-Be warned that some exhibits are not recommended for very young eyes.
-Round off the visit with a drink at the fairy cafe (Bosc de les Fades).
+OUR TIP: Round off the visit with a drink at the fairy cafe (Bosc de les Fades).
 You will be seated in a make-believe forest with a few fairies around as you sip your beverages.
-Visit website

 Chocolate Museum

-They tell the story of chocolate, starting from the Americas right through to its European development.
 Very clever chocolate sculptures, videos and memorabilia are on show.
-It is not very large to tour so you should have time for a cup of Spanish thick hot chocolate in their adjoining cafe.
+It is not very large to tour, so you should have time for a cup of Spanish thick hot chocolate in their adjoining cafe.
 Under 7: free entrance.
-Visit website

 Museum of Automatons of Tibidabo

-If planning a visit to Tibidabo Park with the kids, have a quick peek at this museum.
-It is full of wonderful machinery, some of which date to the 19th century.
-Although not state of the art, some of these strange contraptions transport you into another dimension, almost like Alice in Wonderland.
-The Hall of mirrors is also in the park if you fancy some ridiculous family fun.
-Visit website
+It is full of wonderful machinery, some of which dates to the 19th century.
+Although not state-of-the-art, some of these strange contraptions transport you into another dimension, almost like Alice in Wonderland.

 Sagrada Familia